 With concern for what is happening in the world today, such as climate change and urban sprawl, environmental planners focus on solutions for making the world a better place to live.
-The field of environmental planning explores unique perspectives of today's problems and creates solutions for an increasingly complex world.
+The field of environmental planning explores the unique perspectives of today's problems and creates solutions for an increasingly complex world.

-In environmental planning students study the relationship between people and the environment.
+In environmental planning, students study the relationship between people and the environment.
 Students learn about how to minimize the impact of our daily activities, such as how we travel, the homes we live in, the food we eat, and the natural resources we consume.

 With concern for our students' future careers, our program is accredited as a school of professional planning by the Canadian Institute of Planners and the Planning Institute of British Columbia.
-This means that our students can be members of and interact with professional planners the first day they arrive at UNBC.
+This means that our students can be members of and interact with professional planners from the first day they arrive at UNBC.

 Our graduates have been very successful finding the jobs they wanted soon after graduating.
 They have secured employment in the public, private, and non-profit sectors throughout North America, Asia, and Europe.
-Click here to read more about where graduates of Environmental Planning are working.

 Graduating students receive a Bachelor Degree in Planning.